 In 1936, Hans Selye, a pioneering endocrinologist known for his research on the effects of stress on the human body, defined stress as “the non-specific response of the body to any demand for change”.
 Stress on the body and emotions, which can originate from both good and negative stimuli, may debilitate us mentally, physically, emotionally, and spiritually.
 At times of stress, we may have feelings of helplessness, hopelessness, and depression.
 It could cause a plethora of physical symptoms and ailments.

 When stress happens, our body and mind has several mechanisms for handling the mental and physical manifestations.
 Chronic stress contributes to chronic inflammation as the body responds to any stress with histamine reaction.
 Chronic inflammation can lead to diseases such as fibromyalgia, SEID (chronic fatigue), and even cancer.
 The mind can shut down.
 The term “can’t think straight” becomes a real thing.

 Again, our moods are a function of nerve strength.
-80% of our relaxing neurotransmitters, such as GABA (gamma_aminobutyric acid), are synthesized in our small intestine and released in the bloodstream.
+A large portion of our relaxing neurotransmitters, such as GABA (gamma_aminobutyric acid), are synthesized in our small intestine and released in the bloodstream.
 Digestive health is key to a healthy nervous system.
-Heal and feed the gut with food, herbs, probiotics, exercise and relaxation techniques so that you have less anxiety and depression, sleep better, and are better able to cope with day to day and bigger stresses as they happen.
+Heal and feed the gut with food, herbs, probiotics, exercise, exposure to the sun, and relaxation techniques so that you have less anxiety and depression, sleep better, and are better able to cope with day to day and bigger stresses as they happen.